SnapperTT/bgfx-header-extension-library/README.md

-Bgfx Header Utils Extension Library
+Bgfx Header Utils And Effects Library
 ===================================
 An extension library for [bgfx](https://github.com/bkaradzic/bgfx) to help you hit the ground running by wrapping common tasks in simple header files.
-It also provides a number of RenderJobs to provide an off-the-shelf solution to common rendering demands, such as post processing filters, shadow mapping and more.
+It also provides a number of Effects to provide an off-the-shelf solution to common rendering demands, such as post processing filters, shadow mapping and more.

 Like bgfx, this is rendering library.
 Its not a game engine and does not aim to be.
 Rather it simply gives you the pieces to rapidly assemble a graphics pipeline in a cross platform, api agnostic manner.
 Bgfxh aims to bridge the gap between using a potentially large or bloated generalist graphics library or game engine for simple rendering jobs, and reinventing the wheel by creating an engine from scratch.
 By thinly relying on bgfx maintenance requirements are kept low.

 ## Contact:
-@SnapperTheTwig
+Liam Twigger - @SnapperTheTwig

 ## Features:
 * Header only library, inspired by [stb](https://github.com/nothings/stb), requires no changes to your build system.
 Simply use #define BGFXH_IMPL before #include to generate an implementation